YuanXinCherry/Comprehensive_reID_Baseline/README.md

 # Comprehensive_reID_Baseline
-This is a repository for organizing codes related to person re-identification (especially state-of-the-art person reid methods).
+This is a repository for organizing codes related to re-identification (especially state-of-the-art reid methods).